 But thankfully over the past few years there has been a shift in how we access theatre.
 I’d argue that National Theatre Live is at the forefront of this trend with live cinema broadcasts of Opera, Ballet and Drama, of which some I have reviewed.
 They’ve undoubtedly helped Theatre reach a much further and wider audience than ever before.
 And thankfully, Television is starting to dabble in this cultural change too.

 The first play I watched on Television was The Vote.
 It was on MoreFour, broadcast real-time with the 2015 General Election.
-I wrote about it here.
 I’ve also watched a couple of celebrity filled Musicals broadcast live from America, which approach this genre in a slightly different way again.

 The BBC’s Version